 UUCSJ was launched in June 2012 as a joint collaboration of the Unitarian Universalist Association and the Unitarian Universalist Service Committee.
 The organization focuses on experiential learning, and coordinates social justice trips around the world for adults and youth.

-Social Action at MLUC
+Social Action Groups at MLUC

 Green Sanctuary (learn more)